 - Set 'Legacy course files' to Yes in the course settings.

 - In the course that you enabled 'Legacy course files' go to 'Administration > Course administration > Legacy course files' and upload files here.

 How to make sure that file is a reference:

 - if the file is in filearea (i.e. file/folder resource), when you edit the filearea the "shortcut" icon is displayed near the file.
 When you click on file the information window shows the source location.
 If the file is embedded image - see below

 - if you edit the filearea that has the source file (user private files or course legacy files), the source file has the "link" icon.
 When you click on file the information window shows the list of aliases/shortcuts in the system

 - (double check) if you edit the filearea with the source and upload another file with the same name as the source and choose to overwrite, all alias/shortcuts will now show the new file (don't forget to save changes before checking!)

-1. Backup the activities and resources created in Pre-requisites #4 and #5 and remove them
+1. Duplicate activities and resources created in pre-requisites #4 and #5.

 2. Make sure that all files are still references.